Can Large Language Models be Effective Online Opinion Miners?: Abstract

 \section{Abstract}

 The surge of user-generated online content presents a wealth of insights into customer preferences and market trends.
 However, the highly diverse, complex, and context-rich nature of such content poses significant challenges to traditional opinion mining approaches.
-To address this, we introduce \underline{\textbf{O}}nline \underline{\textbf{O}}pinion \underline{\textbf{M}}ining \underline{\textbf{B}}enchmark (\textbf{\proposed}), a novel dataset and evaluation protocol designed to assess the ability of large language models (LLMs) to mine opinions effectively from diverse and intricate online environments. \proposed provides extensive \textit{(entity, feature, opinion)} tuple annotations and a comprehensive opinion-centric \textit{summary} that highlights key opinion topics within each content, thereby enabling the evaluation of both the extractive and abstractive capabilities of models.
+To address this, we introduce \underline{\textbf{O}}nline \underline{\textbf{O}}pinion \underline{\textbf{M}}ining \underline{\textbf{B}}enchmark (\textbf{\proposed}), a novel dataset and evaluation protocol designed to assess the ability of large language models (LLMs) to mine opinions effectively from diverse and intricate online environments. \proposed provides, for each content instance, an extensive set of \textit{(entity, feature, opinion)} tuples and a corresponding opinion-centric \textit{insight} that highlights key opinion topics, thereby enabling the evaluation of both the extractive and abstractive capabilities of models.
 Through our proposed benchmark, we conduct a comprehensive analysis of which aspects remain challenging and where LLMs exhibit adaptability, to explore whether they can effectively serve as opinion miners in realistic online scenarios.
-This study lays the foundation for LLM-based opinion mining and discusses directions for future research in this field\footnote{\url{https://github.com/ryang1119/Online-Opinion-Mining}}.
+This study lays the foundation for LLM-based opinion mining and discusses directions for future research in this field.
+Our code and dataset are available\footnote{\url{https://github.com/ryang1119/OOMB}}.